rfshelley/Documentation/smartapp-developers-guide/sending-notifications.rst

 .. code-block:: groovy

-    // check that contact book is enabled and recipients selected if (location.contactBookEnabled && recipients) {
+    // check that Contact Book is enabled and recipients selected if (location.contactBookEnabled && recipients) {
         sendNotificationToContacts("your message here", recipients)
     } else if (phone) { // check that the user did select a phone number